jonathanconway/testmatic/README.md

 As your testmatic instance is a forked Git repository by default, you reap all the benefits of version control - tracking the history of changes, branching, ability to revert changes, etc.

-As tests, steps and tokens are stored internally as Typescript code, you can easily make modifications - large or small - using the standard tools of your IDE.
+As tests, steps and tags are stored internally as Typescript code, you can easily make modifications - large or small - using the standard tools of your IDE.
 For example, in VS Code, you can rename a token and automatically have it update all usages, by renaming the file with [Update imports on file move](https://code.visualstudio.com/docs/typescript/typescript-refactoring#_update-imports-on-file-move) and [Rename symbol](https://code.visualstudio.com/docs/editor/refactoring#_rename-symbol).

-### 7. Testmatic tokens provide a powerful way to group related tests
+### 7. Testmatic tags provide a powerful way to group related tests

 For example, you can instantly retrieve a list of all tests for a particular screen, e.g. Login screen or Dashboard screen.